thlorenz/v8-perf/memory-profiling.md

 ##### Comparison View

 - compares multiple snapshots to each other
+- shows diff of both and delta in ref counts and freed and newly allocated memory
 - used to find leaked objects
-- after starting and completing (or canceling) the action, no garbage is left
+- after starting and completing (or canceling) the action, no garbage related to that action should be left
 - note that garbage is collected each time a snapshot is taken, therefore remaining items are still referenced